Sienci-Labs/Resources/cnc-fun/the-basics/cnc-router-vs-spindle.md

 - Chips too large = broken bits
 - Chips too fine = dull bits

 Finding the sweet spot takes some trial and error, but it’s critical for both performance and tool life.
-Read more about the LongMill [Feeds & Speeds Here.](https://resources.sienci.com/view/lmk2-feeds-and-speeds/)
+Read more about [Feeds & Speeds Here.](https://resources.sienci.com/view/lmk2-feeds-and-speeds/)

 > **Tip:** Install your bit as deeply as possible in the collet, with at least 3/8" inserted for light cuts.